Alternative Debt Solutions

 While an IVA is not the ideal solution for everyone – and there are others available – it can be an effective way to deal with unmanageable bank loans.

-After the IVA ends, and your debts have been resolved, you might consider taking out another bank loan – for example, to buy property through a mortgage.
+After the IVA ends, and your debts have been resolved, you might consider taking out another bank loan.
 Although there is nothing stopping you from applying for a loan straight after an IVA, the details of the agreement stay on your credit file for six years after the start date.

 As this will have a detrimental effect on your credit rating, banks are unlikely to approve the loan until your score improves.